IABTechLab/uid2docs/api/v2/guides/dsp-guide.md

 Use the logic below during bidding (2-b) to honor a user's opt-out.

-Leverage the provided [Server-Side SDK Guide for RTB](../sdks/dsp-client-v1-overview.md) to decrypt incoming UID2 tokens.
+Leverage the provided [Server-Side SDK Guide](../sdks/dsp-client-v1-overview.md) to decrypt incoming UID2 tokens.
 The response contains the UID2 and time the UID2 was created, represented in the psuedocode below as `established_timestamp`.
 DSPs are required to check the most recent opt-out timestamp for a UID2, represented in the pseudocode below as `optout_timestamp`.

 The following diagram illustrates opt-out logic.